arslanmusaddiq/1DT308-Introductory-Project/labs/1_pico_getting_started.md

 # DHT11 Temperature and Humidity Sensor

+<span style="color:red;">⚠️IMPORTANT⚠️</span>

+- Disconnect the power/USB cable from the Development/Expansion board before connecting sensors or changing a sensor pin.
+This allows us to check that everything is correct before powering the board.
+- Always check if the sensor works on 5V or 3.3V before connecting your sensor to the board.
+If you are unsure, check the sensor datasheet or consult it with a TA.
+- We recommend using colored wires to make it easier to distinguish which wires are which.
+- We recommend using a breadboard if you have several sensors; it makes the connection more visible.

 In this part, we are going to work with temperature and humidity sensor DHT11.